Part-DB/Part-DB-server/docs/installation/installation_docker.md

 ```

 ## Direct use of docker image

 You can use the `jbtronics/part-db1:master` image directly.
-You have to expose the port 80 to a host port and configure volumes for `/var/www/html/uploads` and `/var/www/html/public/media`.
+You have to expose the port 80 to a host port and configure
+volumes for `/var/www/html/uploads` and `/var/www/html/public/media`.

-If you want to use SQLite database (which is default), you have to configure Part-DB to put the database file in a mapped volume via the `DATABASE_URL` environment variable.
+If you want to use SQLite database (which is default), you have to configure Part-DB to put the database file in a
+mapped volume via the `DATABASE_URL` environment variable.
-For example if you set `DATABASE_URL=sqlite:///%kernel.project_dir%/var/db/app.db` then you will have to map the `/var/www/html/var/db/` folder to the docker container (see docker-compose.yaml for example).
+For example if you set `DATABASE_URL=sqlite:///%kernel.project_dir%/var/db/app.db` then you will have to map
+the `/var/www/html/var/db/` folder to the docker container (see docker-compose.yaml for example).

 You also have to create the database like described above in step 4.

 ## Running console commands

-You can run the console commands described in README by executing `docker exec --user=www-data -it partdb bin/console [command]`
+You can run the console commands described in README by
+executing `docker exec --user=www-data -it partdb bin/console [command]`

 ## Troubleshooting

 *Login not possible.
 Login page is just reloading and no error message is shown or something like "CSFR token invalid"*:

-Clear all cookies in your browser or use a inkognito tab for Part-DB.
+Clear all cookies in your browser or use an inkognito tab for Part-DB.
-This related to the fact that Part-DB can not set cookies via HTTP, after some webpage has set cookies before under localhost via https.
+This related to the fact that Part-DB can not set cookies via HTTP, after some webpage has set cookies before under
+localhost via https.
 This is a security mechanism of the browser and can not be bypassed by Part-DB.